antistatique/docker-php-dev/README.md

 DISABLE_DEVELOPMENT           # Set to disable development mode (that means we skip some restore
                               # steps after running tests or other stuff like that.
 Use for one
                               # time running container)
+LOCK_TIME                     # Lock time on running server and when run tests.
+Use format "2018-12-24 12:24:00"
+                              # See https://github.com/wolfcw/libfaketime for more information
 ```

 `behat.yml` file must have a docker profile and MailCatcher webmail url can be setup like